your5e/5e-srd-markdown/dnd/51/obsidian_vault/combat/damage_and_healing.md

 # Damage and Healing

 Injury and the risk of death are constant companions of those who explore fantasy gaming worlds.
-The thrust of a sword, a well-placed arrow, or a blast of flame from a _Fireball_ spell all have the potential to damage, or even kill, the hardiest of creatures.
+The thrust of a sword, a well-placed arrow, or a blast of flame from a [[fireball|Fireball]] spell all have the potential to damage, or even kill, the hardiest of creatures.

 ## Hit Points